A Magical Wonderland Which Offers Everything! Home to the Longest-lasting Powder Snow. | Hoshino Resorts Tomamu

 “Tomamu’s “Ice Village” is born from the freezing cold winter temperatures which can drop as low as -30 ℃.
 Everything here is made out of ice, from the ice tables and chairs lining up in the Ice Crystal Park, Ice Church and Ice Hotel, to the Ice Sweets Shop and Ice Slide.
 The array of objects created from ice forms a dreamy and magical wonderland for your unique winter experience.

 Various snow activities in Tomamu’s nature land

-to have a fun snowy mountain experience.
+to have a fun-filled snowy mountain experience.
 Hoshino Resorts Tomamu answers to these needs and has come up with an exciting series of activities for you and your family.

 「Tomamu’s commitment to winter mountains」

 The world of powder and backcountry